Costont/EV-Analysis/README.md

 ### Results

-  Electric vehicle charge station infrastructure is key to the ZEV program’s success.
+  The electric vehicle charging station infrastructure is key to the ZEV program’s success.

   - EV Charging Station ratios
   -	The ratio of charging stations to electric vehicles for the top 5 counties is .003 or higher